 Are they new mothers struggling with fatigue, weight gain and depression, and diagnosed with postpartum depression?

 Do they suffer from infertility or recurrent miscarriages, and sent to a fertility clinic?

-Do they suffer from pregnancy complications including gestational diabetes, pre-eclampsia, maternal anemia, placental abruption, or postpartum hemorrghage, and monitored by an ob/gyn?
+Do they suffer from pregnancy complications including gestational diabetes, pre-eclampsia, maternal anemia, placental abruption, premature birth, or postpartum hemorrghage, and monitored by an ob/gyn?

 Do they struggle postpartum with low breast milk, extreme fatigue, and weight gain, and referred to a lactation consultant or told it’s normal to be stressed with a new baby?

 Do they have irregular menstrual periods, constant bleeding, endometriosis, ovarian fibroids, or PCOS, and referred to an ob/gyn?

 Do they land in the emergency room with painful kidney stones or gallstones, and the ER doctor is perplexed why these stones have developed?